Purple (Stone Temple Pilots album): Artwork

 The cover art for the album features a painting of a child riding on a Qilin accompanied by a quintet of fairies above the creature and the child, taking place on a cloudy background.
 The album title is written as a Chinese character, zǐ (紫), on the cover, and nowhere else on the packaging (with exception of the UK and European limited edition vinyl release).
 Early pressings featured the Chinese character and band name printed on the CD jewel case cover itself.

-The artwork for Purple was somewhat of a mystery, but Justin Beckner of Ultimate Guitars reached out to its author, Dale Sizer, who explained "as I remember...I was hired by designer John Heiden, to replicate an old Chinese opium label that one of the band members had.
+The artwork for Purple was somewhat of a mystery, but Justin Beckner of Ultimate Guitar reached out to its illustrator, Dale Sizer, who explained: "As I remember...
+I was hired by designer John Heiden, to replicate an old Chinese opium label that one of the band members had.
 Before I got started, they ran out of time and got a retoucher to clean up the original image and used that.
 I added background clouds and sky to the image to fill out the package."
 Beckner also speculates the title of the album is a reference to a certain strain of opium.
-Opium poppies come in a variety of colors, depending on what area of the globe they come from, and the strains used.
+Opium poppies come in a variety of colors, depending on what area of the world they come from, and the strains used.
 One of the more common strains is purple.

 On analogue formats (LP and cassette) of the original release, the album title is shown as simply Stone Temple Pilots on the tape shells and LP labels.
-No track listing appears on the back cover, which instead displays the image of a decorated cake with the phrase 12 Gracious Melodies, which is a clue to a hidden track as song twelve.
+No track listing appears on the back cover, which instead displays the image of a decorated cake with the phrase "12 Gracious Melodies", which is a clue to a hidden track as song twelve.
 On the cover of the cassette version of Purple, the child is holding the Chinese character in his hand, rather than positioned in the corner.
 There are two pressings of the actual disc art of Purple.
 One version has a close-up of the frosted flowers from the cake on the rear panel on it and another has dragon scales.
-The vinyl LP release is made from colored vinyl - transparent purple in the US and UK release and a limited edition opaque marbled vinyl in a softer shade of purple available only in the UK and Europe.
+The vinyl LP release is made from colored vinyl – transparent purple in the US and UK release and a limited edition opaque marbled vinyl in a softer shade of purple available only in the UK and Europe.